karlospn/testing-entra-app-registration-process-using-terraform/README.md

 - Using a Managed Identity.
 - Using a Service Principal and a Client Certificate.
 - Using a Service Principal and a Client Secret.
+- Using a Service Principal and OpenID Connect.

 This scenario uses the **Service Principal and a Client Secret** method.
 To achieve this, you must manually register an app in Entra with the following permissions for `Microsoft.Graph`:
 - ``Application.ReadWrite.All``